Vegan Twice Baked Stuffed Zucchini

 Delicious, stuffed zucchini packed with a cheesy filling that’s full of flavour and nutrition.

 - Pre-heat the oven to 400 degrees,

-- Lay the zucchinis flat on a baking dish and brush with the olive oil.
+- Lay the zucchinis cut side up on a baking tray or in a baking dish and brush or rub with the olive oil.

-- Bake for 10 minutes then remove and set aside.
+- Bake the zucchini halves for 10 minutes then remove from the oven and set aside.

-- Chop up the artichoke hearts and garlic and add to a pan with zucchini flesh.
-Cook in a slash of olive oil, water or vegetable stock over medium-high heat for about 6-7 minutes then mix in a bowl with the rest of the ingredients.
+- While the zucchini is baking, chop up the artichoke hearts and garlic and add to a pan with zucchini flesh you reserved in step 2.
+Cook the mixture in 1 tsp olive oil, water or vegetable stock over medium-high heat for about 6-7 minutes until softened, fragrant and heated through.

 - Mix the cooked mixture with nutritional yeast, breadcrumbs and marinara sauce.
 You can mix it all up right in the skillet or in bowl.

 - Divide the mixture between the 8 zucchini halves.
 Sprinkle each half with your choice of vegan cheese, if desired.

 - Bake for 20 minutes then serve right away topped with fresh chopped basil and/or parsley.

 Best served fresh but will keep in the fridge in a sealed container for up to 4 days.
 Enjoy cold or reheat in the oven or microwave until heated to your preference.